 Trastevere is home to the Orto Botanico, or Botanical Garden where you can fine bamboo groves, Japanese gardens, and greenhouses.
 It was the private garden of the nearby Palazzo Corsini.
 You can head to the Gianicolo hill after visiing the garden.

-To the south of Piazza Sant Maria, you’ll find a local food market in Piazza di San Cosimato.
-It sells local fresh fruits, vegetables, sausage, and cheese specialties.
-The market is a great place to experience the local life of the Eternal City.
+• the local food market in Piazza di San Cosimato, selling local fresh fruits, vegetables, sausage, and cheese specialties.
+It is a great place to experience the local life of Rome.

-The Sunday Porta Portese flea market opens from 07.00 until 14.00.
-It is one of the largest flea markets in Europe.
+• the Sunday Porta Portese flea market, one of the largest flea markets in Europe.
 There are hundred of stalls, you can find vintage clothing and antiques, rrare books, and chandeliers.

-Trastevere is packed with small picturesque cobbled streets, traditional houses, and green spaces.
+Trastevere offers the romantic atmosphere with small picturesque cobbled streets, traditional houses, and green spaces.
 Many of Trastevere’s cobbled streets are called vicoli.
 Have look for Vicolo del Piede, Vicolo del Cinque, and Via Titta Scarpetta.

-There is good value hotels here too, with plenty of hostels, and some excellent small hotels and apartment rentals.
+There is good value hotels here compared to the popular historic center, with plenty of hostels, small hotels, and apartment rentals.
 The best area to book the accommodations in Trastevere is around Via della Lungarina, between Tiber Island and Viale di Trastevere.

-Stay in Trastevere if you want buzzing nightlife scene; you’re traveling on a budget; you want to stay in a authentic, real Rome neighborhood; you want traditional Roman food; you are a first-time traveler;
+Stay in Trastevere if you want buzzing nightlife scene; you are a first-timers, couples, and families who want to experience authentic Roman life; you’re traveling on a budget; you want quality traditional food;

-Best places to stay in Rome in Trastevere:
+Best places to stay in Rome in Trastevere for first-time tourists:

 Luxury ($$$): Villa Agrippina Gran Meliá the 5-star Gran Melia is set on a hill on the banks of the Tiber River.
 It features an on-site spa, an outdoor swimming pool, a wellness center, and an on-site restaurant that serves classic Italian and international cuisine, along with local wines.